What is Global Recession

 Here are a couple of things that a business can do to weather the incoming downturn:

-The first step in planning how to survive the global recession is to invest wisely.
+The first step in planning how to survive the recession is to invest wisely.
 Recognize the types of stocks with the biggest risk and those that tend to do well during a recession.
 The type of stock with the biggest risk is the one that has huge debt on its balance sheet, the cyclical stock that booms at certain times only, and the speculative stock that is mostly based on shareholder optimism.

 On the other hand, the stocks that fare well during a recession are usually the ones with a strong balance sheet, such as those in utility companies, basic consumer goods, and defense stocks.
 There are also types of stock from recession-resistant industries such as grocery stores, cosmetics, funeral services, and customer staples.
+Aside the stocks, another good investment instrument is buying strategically located land for business expansion purposes.
+Here the guideline to choose the best location for business to land your investment.

 Analyze the Asset

-During a global recession, the first thing to do is to take a good look at the asset inventory and decide which assets they need to protect.
+During a recession, the first thing to do is to take a good look at the asset inventory and decide which assets they need to protect.
 Following that, the company can decide which assets can be reduced, as well as scale back on marketing, rule out certain types of investment, and everything else that is safe to cut.

 Spend Money on Technology